mikesmallhelp/wacat/README.md

   --wait=<value>                             A wait in milliseconds to wait a page load

 DESCRIPTION
-  Test any web application.
-Version 1.5.0.
+  Test any web application with wacat.
+The current version is 1.5.1.

 EXAMPLES
   $ wacat test http://localhost:3000